 Figure 1.
 Map of the sample locations in the lower Rogue River, Oregon.
-Samples were not collected at Agness in 2020.
+Samples were not collected at Canfield, Jim Hunt, Orchard Bar or Agness in 2020.

 Volunteer anglers were asked to take tissue samples from any naturally produced Chinook salmon.
 Volunteer anglers were issued sampling kits containing written instructions, individually labeled vials containing ethanol, and a paper hole punch for extracting caudal fin tissue.
 Additionally, the kits contained the following instructions: